 - Emotional intelligence: Detecting and responding to user emotional states

-These advances will create opportunities for businesses that can provide rich, detailed information that feeds these AI systems effectively.
+These advances will reward businesses that can feed detailed information into the AI systems.

 What if… directory platforms could predict not just what business you’re looking for, but exactly when you’ll need it?
 Imagine a directory that notices you search for hair salons approximately every six weeks and proactively suggests available appointments with highly-rated stylists just before you’re due for your next cut.

-Future directory algorithms will place increasing emphasis on verification and trust:
+Future directory algorithms will lean more on verification and trust:

 - Blockchain-based verification systems